 This course will develop the skills required to understand professional standards set forth by professional law enforcement agencies.
 An overview of professional standards will be facilitated to include development of model policies and their purpose, general orders and procedures, as well as their application.
 Students will be also introduced to internal affairs investigations, and their role in maintaining professional standards within a law enforcement agency.
-Prerequisites: Exit or exemption from Learning Support Reading; passing a multi-level criminal background check.
+Prerequisites: Passing a multi-level criminal background check.

-CRJU 2901 Law Enforcement Leadership and Administration II 3-0-3
+CRJU 2901 Law Enforcement Leadership and Administration II 3-0-3 within a law enforcement environment.
+Passing a multi-level criminal background check.

 This course focuses on issues associated with law enforcement leadership roles.
 Topics include effective time management, stress management, and characteristics of a healthy workplace.
-Other topics include dealing with diverse personalities as well as a strong emphasis on understanding and developing communication skills within a law enforcement environment.
-Prerequisites: Exit or exemption from Learning Support Reading; passing a multi-level criminal background check.
+Other topics include dealing with diverse personalities as well as a strong emphasis on understanding and developing communication skills

-CRJU 3110 Diversity Issues in Criminal Justice 3-0-3
+CRJU 3110 Diversity Issues in Criminal Justice